-- Podcast scripts should start with an outline.
-This tool allows you to better understand the episode’s topic.
+Start with an outline.
+This allows you to better understand the episode’s topic.

 Then move to introductions, which need to be clear and concise.

-- The heart of an episode includes your interview.
+The heart of an episode is an interview.
 Prior research is absolutely required here.

-- An outro should quickly summarize the main points of your recording, thank your listeners, and issue a call to action.
+Finish with an outro (should quickly summarize the main points of your recording, thank your listeners, and issue a call to action).

 Learning how to write an interesting and effective podcast script is an essential skill for anyone considering launching their own podcast.
 It ranks right up there with learning how to choose podcast topics; while it might seem obvious, it’s integral to a successful podcast launch.